Azure/iot-identity-service/docs/README.md

 # Overview

+The IoT Identity Service package provides provisioning and cryptographic services for Azure IoT devices.
+This includes both regular Azure IoT devices and Azure IoT Edge devices.

-IoT Identity Service is made up of three services that provide provisioning and cryptographic services:
+The package is made up of three services:

 - [Identity Service](identity-service.html)

     This service provisions the device's [identity](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-identity-registry) with Azure.
 The device identity can be based on symmetric keys or X.509 certificates, and be used with manual device registrations, DPS individual enrollments or DPS group enrollments.

     The Identity Service also provides access to native processes ("host processes") to connect to the cloud.
 Depending on how the user configures the Identity Service, host processes can get their own *module identities* provisioned by the Identity Service, or use the device identity, or both.

-    The Identity Service also provisions module identities for containerized modules, ie IoT Edge modules.
-However container modules do not communicate with the Identity Service directly; instead the provisioning of their identities is handled by the IoT Edge runtime on the modules' behalf.
-Refer to <https://github.com/Azure/iotedge> for more details about the IoT Edge runtime.

 - [Keys Service](keys-service.html)